Raj-Hunjan/cpnt200-a3-othercopy/README.md

 - [Live](https://modest-kare-23440b.netlify.app/)

 ## Code Review
-- This assignment was kinda difficult because I was having a ton of issues with it.
+- This assignment was kinda difficult because I was having some of issues with it.
 I had to clone this project like 5 times and netlify isn't really letting me access the admin panel but yeah I guess it was kinda fun making the collections.

 ## Attributions
 - Thanks [Ash](https://github.com/lilyx13) for providing the code.